-In a way, I have fallen in love with Mexico.
+Mexico changed me for the better and I love her for it.
 The experiences will always bring smiles to my face and light to my heart.

 I anticipated a tan and fun in the sun, beautiful Caribbean beaches and Pacific Ocean sunsets, culturally important cities and Mayan ruins.
 I didn’t expect to be internally changed forever.